zoehendershot/airflow-practice/README.md

 ## Run Airflow Locally

-1. Clone this project and navigate to the `learning-airflow` project subdirectory.
+1. Fork this project, clone it, open it locally and navigate to the `learning-airflow` project subdirectory.

 2. Start Airflow for that project on your local machine by running `astro dev start` from within that directory.